Article written by Elisa - Travel Writer & Local in France

 If you are looking for a quieter experience, the Petite Plage is the spot for you.
 This small beach is situated along the rocky cove of Port-Vieux.
 The position shelters the beach from winds and waves, making it perfect for families with young children.

 La Plage de la Côte des Basques is the dream of any surfer (rent your equipment here).
-The story goes that this beach became the first place where anyone surfed in Europe in 1957, during the filming of “The Sun Also Rises”.
+The story goes that this beach became the first place where anyone surfed in Europe in 1957, during the filming of “The Sun Also Rises.”
 But don’t let the story enchant you: the strong waves and rocky seabed mean this Biarritz surfing beach is suitable for experienced surfers only!

 TIP: Learn how to surf or perfect your surfing skills with a private instructor in an authentic and local setting (board and wetsuit included).
+If you are a beginner, then click here.

 7. Hotel du Palais